murxylink/VL.TUI/README.md

 # VL.TUI

-TouchTag is a toolkit for reliable tangible tag tracking on IR multi-touch tables, with optional FilterID integration.
+VL.TUI is a toolkit for reliable tangible tag tracking on IR multi-touch tables, with optional FilterID integration.

 It provides: